mongodb/specifications/source/crud/crud.rst

      * On servers >= 3.2, the default is no value: no
      * "bypassDocumentValidation" option is sent with the "aggregate" command.
      *
-     * On servers < 3.2, this option is ignored.
+     * On servers < 3.2, this option is ignored and not sent as documentation validation is not available.
      */
     bypassDocumentValidation: Optional<Boolean>;